-Keeping young plants in soggy soil for extended periods will deprive the roots of oxygen and create anoxic conditions which promote the growth of anaerobic bacteria and fungi which means disease and rot.
+Over Watering means keeping the plants in soggy soil for extended periods.
+This will deprive the roots of oxygen, causing anoxic conditions which promote the growth of anaerobic bacteria and fungi which usually means disease and rot.

 The best way to avoid this is to allow the soil to dry out now and then and to apply water little and often when the plants are establishing.

+Aim to keep the soil fairly moist at all times.
 Make sure the soil around is loose enough to encourage roots to grow into it but unless it has been compacted it is not recommended to dig it over.